-CAUTION: Do not remove the battery or power off during post-flight processing.
+CAUTION: Do not remove the battery or power off during post-flight tasks.
 Doing so will result in loss of data.
-Do not power off or disconnect from the drone until you see "Processing Complete."
+Do not power off or disconnect from the drone until you return to the Begin Flight screen.

 AR Coverage Mesh